tobiasbuchner/StockChronicle/README.md

 DB_PORT=your_db_port
 DB_NAME=your_db_name
 ```
-- Adjust the `wikipedia_sources.yaml` file in the `config` directory to configure the desired indices and validation counts.
+- Adjust the `config.yaml` file in the `config` directory to configure paths, cleanup settings, and data sources.

 ### **4️⃣ Create the database schema**
 - Run the `create_schema.py` script to create the required tables in the PostgreSQL database: